noura1812/quotes/README.md

 Elevate your daily routine with inspiring quotes and captivating images

-Start your day with a touch of inspiration and motivation

 Embrace the power of words with Quotes, a Flutter app that delivers a random quote and image every time you open it.
 Indulge in a curated collection of inspirational and motivational quotes from renowned authors and thought leaders, complemented by stunning visuals from Pixabay's vast library of images.

 Features